irvingruan/Moniker/README.md

 Legal
 -----

-Moniker is Copyright (c) 2012 Irving Ruan and is MIT licensed.
+Moniker is Copyright (c) 2012 Irving Ruan and is BSD licensed.
 The full disclaimer and text of the license can be found in LICENSE.